Thursday, March 19, 2009

 The idea dates back to just after the Civil War.
 The good citizens decided to honor those who paid the ultimate price just after the War's conclusion.
 The May holiday was held over in the late 1860's, and slowly gained momentum until eventually the whole nation celebrated.
 By the way, President Lyndon Johnson signed a proclamation saying that Waterloo was the official birthplace for Memorial Day.

 Waterloo definitely needs to do a little public relations work about this.
-It's not even listed in the AAA Tourbook.
+It wasn't even listed in the AAA Tourbook ... when such a publication was printed.

 Watkins Glen, New York: State Park